Delroy Lindo: Career

 He guest-starred on The Simpsons in the episode "Brawl in the Family", playing a character named Gabriel.

 In the British film Wondrous Oblivion (2003), directed by Paul Morrison, Lindo starred as Dennis Samuels, the father of a Jamaican immigrant family in London in the 1950s.
 Lindo said he made the film in honor of his parents, who had similarly moved to London in those years.

 In 2007, Lindo began an association with Berkeley Repertory Theatre in Berkeley, California, when he directed Tanya Barfield's play The Blue Door.
+He played Joe Black in This Christmas in 2007.
 In the autumn of 2008, Lindo revisited August Wilson's play Joe Turner's Come and Gone, directing a production at the Berkeley Rep. In 2010, he played the role of elderly seer Bynum in David Lan's production of Joe Turner at the Young Vic Theatre in London.

 Lindo was in the main cast of the Fox crime drama The Chicago Code (2011), the NBC fantasy series Believe, and the ABC soap Blood & Oil (2015).
 In 2017, Lindo began playing Adrian Boseman in the CBS legal drama The Good Fight, a role he would star in for the series' first four seasons and reprise as a guest star in its fifth season.
 Lindo was cast as the lead in an ABC drama pilot Harlem's Kitchen in March 2020.

 In 2015, Lindo was expected to play Marcus Garvey in a biopic of the black nationalist historical figure that had been in pre-production for several years.
-Lindo appeared in the action film Point Break (2015), the horror film Malicious (2018), the drama Battlecreek, Da 5 Bloods (2020), another collaboration with Spike Lee, and The Harder They Fall (2021) as Bass Reeves.
+In recent years Lindo has appeared in the action film Point Break (2015), the drama Battlecreek (2017), the horror film Malicious (2018), and The Harder They Fall (2021) as Bass Reeves.
+Lindo appeared in Da 5 Bloods (2020) in another collaboration with Spike Lee.
 For his role in Da 5 Bloods, Lindo received critical acclaim and a number of accolades.

 Entertainment Weekly said of Hulu's comedy series Unprisoned (2023), "Delroy Lindo is so good it should be illegal."

+In 2025, Lindo played the supporting role of Delta Slim in Ryan Coogler’s critically acclaimed film Sinners.

 Upcoming

 It was announced in July 2021 that Lindo would star as Mr Nancy in the British Amazon Prime miniseries adaptation of Neil Gaiman's Anansi Boys alongside Malachi Kirby.
 In November, Lindo officially joined the cast of the upcoming Marvel Studios film Blade in an undisclosed role.

+As of 2020, Lindo was developing a screenplay for his directorial debut about the Windrush generation.